enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ], check=True)
 ```

-3. The service performs **Nanopb Code Generation**, streamlining the development process for embedded systems, such as sensor firmware.
+Finally, the service performs **Nanopb Code Generation**, streamlining the development process for embedded systems, such as sensor firmware.
 It generates highly optimized C header and implementation files (`.pb.h`, `.pb.c`) using the **Nanopb** framework, which is specifically designed for resource-constrained environments.
 By providing these pre-generated source files, the service significantly simplifies the development workflow for end-users or firmware developers.
 Instead of manually implementing Protobuf serialization/deserialization logic or complex build configurations, they can simply download the generated source code (along with the necessary Nanopb runtime library files), integrate it into their firmware project, and immediately use the provided functions to encode their sensor data into the correct binary Protobuf message format.

 ## Necessity of Dynamic File Descriptors